-These days it's hard to tell whether a pedestrian is walking to reduce or reduced to walking.
+These days it's hard to tell whether a pedestrian is walking to reduce . . .

-"You mean all we're having for replied.
-"What did you buy her?" supper is cheese?" the newlywed husband asked his wife.
+"You mean all we're having for supper is cheese?" the newlywed husband asked his wife.

 "Well," she replied, "you see, when the chops caught on fire and fell into the dessert, I had to put them out with the soup."